Pelham Park and City Island Railway: Operating history

 The monorail plans were prepared by January 1909.
 The service between the Bartow station and Marshall's Corner opened for regular service in mid-July 1910 (variously reported as the 16th or 17th), although it unofficially began carrying passengers two days earlier.
 Service was provided by a single car, nicknamed The Flying Lady, capable of reaching 50-60 mph.
 Although previously proposed to be 50 feet, it was later reported to be 75 feet long, and variously described as yellow or orange in color.
 Electric power was supplied by two overhead rails, which also served to stabilize the car.

 The car toppled over on its maiden voyage while rounding a curve with 100 passengers aboard, more than twice the normal capacity of 40 people.
 A number of passengers were injured, one seriously.
 Howard Tunis, who was operating the vehicle, received a broken rib, and his 6 year old daughter Eugenia suffered bruises.

-Tunis blamed the accident on "cheaply built" roadbed, which sank several inches under the weight of the car, causing contact to be lost with the upper rails.
-The accident occurred on the third curve of the route; this was within sight of the line's power house, allowing an engineer to cut the electrical power as soon as the accident happened.
+Tunis blamed the accident on "cheaply built" roadbed; it was supported by loose dirt which was unable to support the weight of the car, causing the track to sink several inches.
+This resulted in a loss of contact with the upper rails on the third curve of the route.
+The accident was within sight of the line's power house, allowing an engineer to cut the electrical power as soon as the derailment happened.

 Operation was immediately suspended with service restored on November 14, 1910.
 The monorail was not a financial success and the IRT forced the companies into bankruptcy on December 4, 1911.
 The monorail on the line's western end and the narrow gauge horsecar line on the eastern end continued to operate until 1914.